To this day amazes me that all Java Object Relational Mapping Frameworks use 32bit Integer as parameter to the offset you could pass to the database.

 - Works safely even if the dataset has billions of rows.

-If you’re controlling the query directly and absolutely must use an offset > Integer.MAX_VALUE
+If you’re controlling the query directly and absolutely must use an offset > Integer.MAX_VALUE, you can write a native query and pass the OFFSET as a String:

 @Query(value = "SELECT * FROM big_table OFFSET :offset LIMIT :limit", nativeQuery = true)